AsmaTariqA/Ahadith-generator/README.md

-using html css and js
+Ahadith dsiplayer using html css and js